 We evaluated the comparative clinical effectiveness of nadofaragene firadenovec and oportuzumab monatox in adults with BCG-unresponsive, high risk NMIBC.
-This includes patients with biopsy findings showing CIS \pm Ta/T1 (population 1) or non-CIS with high grade (HG) Ta/T1 (population 2).
-Unresponsive populations include both patients whose cancers did not respond to a reasonable course of treatment with BCG or other chemotherapeutics and patients whose cancers recurred after treatment within a short period of time (6-12 months).16 We compared the therapies to each other, to gemcitabine with or without (\pm) docetaxel, and, in population 1, systemic pembrolizumab.
+This includes patients with biopsy findings showing CIS $\pm$ Ta/T1 (population 1) or non-CIS with high grade (HG) Ta/T1 (population 2).
+Unresponsive populations include both patients whose cancers did not respond to a reasonable course of treatment with BCG or other chemotherapeutics and patients whose cancers recurred after treatment within a short period of time (6-12 months).
+We compared the therapies to each other, to gemcitabine with or without ( $\pm$ ) docetaxel, and, in population 1, systemic pembrolizumab.

-Our literature search identified 959 potentially relevant references (see Appendix Figure A1), of which 27 references met our inclusion criteria.
+Our literature search identified 960 potentially relevant references (see Appendix Figure A1), of which 30 references met our inclusion criteria.
 Primary reasons for study exclusion included study populations outside our scope, reporting of outcomes not relevant to this review, and conference abstracts or posters reporting data subsequently published in peer-reviewed literature.

-Of the 27 references, three references represented three trials of nadofaragene firadenovec.
+Of the 30 references, four references represented three trials of nadofaragene firadenovec.
 Five references represented three trials of oportuzumab monatox.
 Five references represented one trial of systemic pembrolizumab.
 Eleven references represented 11 studies of gemcitabine alone and five references represented five studies of gemcitabine in combination with docetaxel.
-One conference abstract of a study of gemcitabine in combination with docetaxel was excluded due to insufficient data available at the time of the report 17.
+One conference abstract of a study of gemcitabine in combination with docetaxel met eligibility criteria for inclusion, but there was insufficient information to categorize outcomes in a similar manner to the other therapies at the time of the report.

 All identified studies for nadofaragene firadenovec, oportuzumab monatox, and pembrolizumab were single arm, open-label prospective studies, and none compared the interventions to each other or another comparator.
-The pivotal trials of nadofaragene firadenovec and oportuzumab monatox included similar distributions of patients with CIS \pm Ta/T1 and non-CIS with HG Ta/T1 and used the same definitions of BCG-unresponsive disease.
-However, the nadofaragene firadenovec phase III trial required a biopsy at the 12-month evaluation, whereas the oportuzumab monatox phase III trial did not.
+The pivotal trials of nadofaragene firadenovec and oportuzumab monatox included similar distributions of patients with CIS $\pm$ Ta/T1 and non-CIS with HG Ta/T1 and used the same definitions of BCG-unresponsive disease.
+However, the nadofaragene firadenovec Phase III trial required a biopsy at the 12-month evaluation, whereas the oportuzumab monatox Phase III trial did not.
 This biopsy could have resulted in additional patients being identified as having recurrent disease who would not have been found without biopsy.
-At the time of this report, only data from the CIS \pm Ta/T1 cohort of the pivotal trial of pembrolizumab was available.
-This trial included the additional inclusion criteria that patients either be ineligible or decline cystectomy.
+Efficacy outcomes were reported for all eligible patients in the nadofaragene firadenovec trial who received study drug, whereas patients who did not complete induction therapy were excluded in the oportuzumab monatox trial.
+At the time of this report, only data from the CIS $\pm$ Ta/T1 cohort of the pivotal trial of pembrolizumab was available.
+This trial included the additional inclusion criteria that patients either be ineligible for or decline cystectomy.